BREEDING ETHICS & TRANSPARENCY

 Without honest breeders willing to research and contribute, there is a high chance of breeders doubling up on genetic issues and producing affected dogs.

-Personally, I keep records of any health issue (whether it be genetic or not) so I know what pops up in my bloodlines and what I need to work on.
+Personally, I keep records of any health issue (whether it be genetic or not).

 When people chat to me about puppies and ask about the health of the breed and bloodlines, I tell them what things have come up to date.
 I’d rather that potential puppy owners know that I’m happy to chat about these things, rather than act like my lines are perfect – because in reality – no bloodline is perfect!